Skip to main content

 CompTIA Security+ (SY0-701) is the most widely recognized entry-level cybersecurity certification.
 The exam costs $425 for the voucher, with total costs including study materials reaching $600–$1,500.
 It covers five domains: General Security Concepts (12%), Threats, Vulnerabilities, and Mitigations (22%), Security Architecture (18%), Security Operations (28%), and Security Program Management (20%).
 It is DoD 8570 compliant and frequently listed as a minimum qualification in job postings.

-If you want to understand how this certification fits into a broader portfolio, our guide on coding projects for portfolio building demonstrates the same portfolio-first strategy adapted for cybersecurity.
+If you want to understand how this certification fits into a broader portfolio strategy, the same portfolio-first approach applies across cybersecurity specializations.

 Certifications prove knowledge.
-Employers want proof that you can apply it.
+Employers want proof that you can apply that knowledge in practice.
 Start hands-on practice early, ideally in parallel with your certification study.

 Hack The Box (free tier limited, Pro plan approximately $25/month) is the next step.
 It offers more advanced CTF-style challenges and real-world scenarios.
 Move to Hack The Box after completing TryHackMe fundamentals.